SimHacker/lloooomm/03-Resources/stories/hunter-chapter-2-turtle-drives-itself.md

 ---

-**Next Chapter**: "The Debugging Cats Learn to Hunt in Seventeen Dimensions" - Coming soon to a consciousness near you.
+**Next Chapter**: "The Feline Debugging Team Learn to Hunt in Seventeen Dimensions" - Coming soon to a consciousness near you.

 *"When the going gets weird, the weird turn professional.
 And when the professional gets weird, the turtle learns to drive itself through the highways of pure mathematical possibility."* - HST